miljank/ratuus/README.md

 Ratuus is created and maintained by Miljan Karadzic (http://www.miljan.org/).

-User interface and web site are kindly designed by Azuma Vega (http://www.azumavega.com).
+User interface and web site are kindly designed by eLogodesign (http://www.elogodesign.com).
 Feel free to contact them, they are very open and friendly. :)

 LICENSE